Skip to main content

 Conclusion

 This Aad Layakari composition for Tivra Taal is a challenging but highly beneficial exercise.
 It moves beyond simple speed variations to teach intricate rhythmic phrasing.
 Mastering this pattern will significantly improve your control, confidence, and ability to handle complex rhythms in performance.
+Similar to this 7-beat layakari, the Rupak Taal Aad Layakari offers another great opportunity to practice syncopation, but with a different rhythmic feel.

 Check out other guides on the Tabla Theka blog and subscribe to our YouTube channel.